 Haiden (拝殿), the worship hall of the shrine.
 The current shrine was built by Aoyama Tadatoshi (青山忠俊), a Tokugawa vassal, and Lady Kasuga (春日局 Kasuga no Tsubone) in 1612, encompassing the principles of gongen-zukuri (権現造), an architectural style of Shintō shrines in which the haiden and the honden (本殿, the main hall holding the enshrined deity) are connected under the same roof, forming an H-like structure.

 Details of the haiden; the last image shows a wall stone that is said to come from the historical Shibuya Castle.

-Homotsuden (宝物殿, "treasure house") of the Kon’nō Hachimangū, housing the mikoshi (portable shrine) and other artifacts; right: kaguraden (神楽殿), a pavillion where ritual dances are performed.
+Homotsuden (宝物殿, "treasure house") of the Kon’nō Hachimangū, housing the mikoshi (portable shrine) and other artefacts; right: kaguraden (神楽殿), a pavilion where ritual dances are performed.